-TRM ist Thermal analysis plus PDN (power distribution network).
-Coupled or disconnected.
+TRM is Thermal Analysis plus PDN (power distribution network).
+Coupled or separated.

 TRM ("Thermal Risk Management") is a simulation software.
 It calculates the expected temperature of a printed circuit board in detail based on the currents and the component heating.

 What is the advantage of TRM?

 If you work with E-CAD layout software and don't want to get used to complex finite elements, TRM is the right tool: universal, easy to use and inexpensive.

 Take a look at this short demo: Video (15 MB)

 Can I import traces from my CAD software?

 Yes, export Gerber files and import them into TRM.
 A bitmap import is also possible.

 Do I already need to have a layout for a calculation?